Key Takeaways:

 Graduate Tuition/Fees: $6,868

-One of the most affordable biology degree online programs available on our list is the master’s in conservation biology from University of West Alabama.
-This fully online and rigorous master’s program provides students with research skills that can lead to various employment opportunities in conservation agencies and organizations.
+One of the most affordable online biology degree programs on our list is the master’s in conservation biology from the University of West Alabama.
+This entirely online and rigorous master’s program provides students with research skills that can lead to various employment opportunities in conservation agencies and organizations.

 In addition to accredited online coursework, the school boasts rankings with major publications.
-U.S. News and World Report ranks the school #107-#141 in best regional universities in the South.
+U.S. News and World Report ranks the school #107-#141 among the best regional universities in the South.

 #4 – University of Nebraska